jeron-diovis/kefir-store/docs/Form.md

 ### Form.validatedOn, Form.validOn

 Helpers to call `validate` handler in response on events from another stream.
-They are added because one the most common use-cases is validate entire form before submit and prevent submit if it's invalid.
+They are added because one of the most common use-cases is to validate entire form before submit and prevent submit if it's invalid.

 The difference between these two methods is following: